func4plus1/lmiad/README.md

 > At AWS, we prefer to distribute capabilities into teams rather than having a centralized team with that capability.
 There are risks when you choose to distribute decision making authority, for example, ensure that teams are meeting internal standards.
 We mitigate these risks in two ways.
 First, we have practices that focus on enabling each team to have that capability, and we put in place experts who ensure that teams raise the bar on the standards they need to meet.
 Second, we implement mechanisms that carry out automated checks to ensure standards are being met.

+> To help new teams gain these capabilities or existing teams to raise their bar, we enable access to a virtual community of principal engineers who can review their designs and help them understand what AWS best practices are.
+The principal engineering community works to make best practices visible and accessible.
+One way they do this, for example, is through lunchtime talks that focus on applying best practices to real examples.
+These talks are recorded and can be used as part of onboarding materials for new team members.

+> By following the approach of a principal engineering community with distributed ownership of architecture, we believe that a Well-Architected enterprise architecture can emerge that is driven by customer need...
+Using this approach, you can identify themes across teams that your organization could address by mechanisms, training, or lunchtime talks where your principal engineers can share their thinking on specific areas with multiple teams.

 ## (2019) [The Scientific Method in the Science of Machine Learning](https://arxiv.org/pdf/1904.10922.pdf)